 - Prebiotics that help support the immune system.

 - The fatty acids DHA (docosahexaenoic acid) and ARA (arachidonic acid) that help support your baby’s brain and eye development.

 - Some of our formulas have additional components found in breast milk, such as lactoferrin that helps support digestive health.

 We also have formulas with targeted nutrition for babies with cow's milk protein allergy and other sensitivities.

 Breastfeeding Question #6: Will formula-feeding prevent me from bonding with my baby?

-A: Your baby doesn't know how they’re being fed, only that they’re held, loved, and nourished.
-So, if formula-feeding lowers your stress levels and keeps you happy, that's a win for both of you.
+A: Cuddles, kisses, warmth, and comfort happen whether you bottle feed formula or breastfeed.
+Your baby doesn't know how they’re being fed, only that they’re held, loved, and nourished.
+Bottle feeding can be a truly rewarding experience for both of you as you create special moments together.
+So, if formula-feeding lowers your stress levels and keeps you and your baby happy, that's a win for the two of you.